 - the models and mechanisms for publication and access to research results must be both efficient and cost effective in the use of public funds

-Our policy applies to any peer reviewed research articles (including review articles not commissioned by publishers, final reports or executive summaries), which are supported in whole or in part by NIHR funding, that are submitted for publication from 1 April 2014, and which are published.
-NIHR Programme Managers in the Managing Centres monitor compliance with this policy, including reviewing information that has been reported through Researchfish.
+Our policy applies to any peer-reviewed research articles (including review articles not commissioned by publishers, final reports or executive summaries), which are supported in whole or in part by NIHR funding, that have been submitted for publication since 1 April 2014, and which are published.
+The NIHR managing centres monitor compliance with this policy, including reviewing information that has been reported through Researchfish.

-- DH and NIHR require that NIHR-funded researchers seek to publish their research outputs (as outlined in the scope) in a peer reviewed journal that is compliant with the policy on open access.
+DH and NIHR require that NIHR-funded researchers seek to publish their research outputs in a peer-reviewed journal that is compliant with the policy on open access.

-- Where NIHR funds are used to pay an Article Processing Charge (APC) it is expected that the publication should be published in a journal that makes the output available using the Creative Commons Attribution (CC BY) licence, and allows immediate deposit of the final published version in other repositories without restriction on re-use.
+- It is expected that the research should be published in a journal that makes it available using the Creative Commons Attribution (CC BY) licence, and allows immediate deposit of the final published version in other repositories without restriction on re-use.
 If this is not possible then the authors must reconsider the appropriateness of the original publication and how to comply with the point above.

-- None of the above should prevent NIHR-funded authors from also depositing a copy in their own institutional or another subject-based repository should they choose to do so or be required to do so by their employing institution subject to any restrictions from the publishers.
+- The above should not prevent researchers from also depositing a copy in their own institutional or another subject-based repository should they choose to do so, or be required to do so by their employing institution subject to any restrictions from the publishers.

 The NIHR is the world’s first health research funder to publish comprehensive accounts of its commissioned research within its own publicly and permanently available journal series.
 The NIHR Journals Library comprises a suite of five open access peer reviewed journals reporting results from a range of health research areas.
 Studies funded under the following research programmes are required to submit a final report for publication in the relevant NIHR journal:

 - Efficacy and Mechanism Evaluation (EME) Programme